alleyinteractive/simplechart/README.md

 }
 ```

-The widget "template" consists of a containing element which requires:
+The widget "template" consists of a containing element which *requires*:

 * `id` attribute used internally by the Redux store to identify the widget's data
 * `.simplechart-widget`, plus any of your own classes
 * A child element with the class `.simplechart-chart` where the chart itself will show up.

+*Optional* features are:

+* A `data-placeholder` attribute with text that will be displayed while the chart is waiting for data.
+The default is `Loading`.
-Optionally, child elements with `.simplechart-title`, `.simplechart-caption`, `.simplechart-credit` will receive those strings of metadata.
+* Child elements with `.simplechart-title`, `.simplechart-caption`, `.simplechart-credit` will receive those strings of metadata.

 You can give any of these elements other classes to apply your own CSS if you want.